Scrolling down, you will also find the Order of Worship.

 the Order of Worship.

-- We will continue to have our regular, weekly Online Worship Service.
+- We will continue to have our regular, weekly Online Worship Service at 11:00am.
 Click the image above to join or visit the Resources page on our website to view past Sermons.

 - Virtual Children’s Sunday School takes place every Sunday at 9:30AM.
-To sign up, contact Courtney Rominger.
+To sign up, contact the Children’s and Family Ministries Team.

 - The show must go online!
 Join Actors Co-op Theatre Company in celebrating the birth of the dreamers, shapers, and movers of the theatre!
 Our new online series celebrates the birth of plays & playwrights with monologues from our company members.
-This month, we are exploring the origins of Black History Month, along with revisiting some of the prolific Black playwrights highlighted in our ORIGINS series.
-Actors Co-op Theatre Company and FPCH member Kimi Walker performs a monologue from James Baldwin’s THE AMEN CORNER.
 Subscribe to our email mailing list for these performances to be delivered to you for safe viewing at home, via email.
 For more information, visit https://www.actorsco-op.org/origins.

 - The Women’s Bible Study meets on Zoom on Wednesdays from 9:30-11:00AM.
 Email Andrea Knox to join.

-- Join the Bereans Bible Study Class as they explore the Gospel of John online via Zoom every Wednesday at 7:30PM.
+- Join the Bereans Bible Study Class as they explore the Gospel of John online via Zoom, now meeting on a new day, Thursdays at 7:00PM.
 Email John Safoyan for the meeting information and handout.

 - Are you in college or in your 20s?
 Our City Lights bible study meets every Sunday morning from 9:30-10:30 online over Zoom.
 To join, please email Pastor Joel Larson.